 - Webinars – Using the rule of one to many, webinars help you reach more of your ideal audience, whether live or automated

-- Influencer marketing – Compensating relevant industry influencers for blogging or posting about your product or service
+- Influencer Marketing – Compensating relevant industry influencers for blogging or posting about your product or service

-- Traditional advertising – Radio, print, TV, and billboards are still big revenue generators for many businesses, large and small
+- Traditional Advertising – Radio, print, TV, and billboards are still big revenue generators for many businesses, large and small

-- Offline events – Hosting local events or customer appreciation days can bring in new revenue
+- Offline Events – Hosting local events or customer appreciation days can bring in new revenue

-- Product marketing – Creating a free app or introductory product to bring in more leads
+- Product Marketing – Creating a free app or introductory product to bring in more leads

-- Don’t always manage projects end to end (your staff may fulfill some tasks internally)|
+|Prioritizes marketing activities based on client LTV and CAC||Don’t always manage projects end to end (your staff may fulfill some tasks internally)|

 This approach is superior to marketing agencies in two ways: